John Strutt, 3rd Baron Rayleigh: Biography

-He died on 30 June 1919, at his home in Witham, Essex.
-He was succeeded, as the 4th Lord Rayleigh, by his son Robert John Strutt, another well-known physicist.
-Lord Rayleigh was buried in the graveyard of All Saints' Church in Terling in Essex.
-There is a memorial to him by Derwent Wood in St Andrew's Chapel at Westminster Abbey.
+Rayleigh died on 30 June 1919 in Witham at the age of 76, and was buried in the graveyard of All Saints' Church in Terling.
+His son Robert, a physicist, succeeded him as Baron Rayleigh.

 Religious views

 Rayleigh was an Anglican.
-Though he did not write about the relationship of science and religion, he retained a personal interest in spiritual matters.
+Though he did not write about the relationship between science and religion, he retained a personal interest in spiritual matters.
 When his scientific papers were to be published in a collection by the Cambridge University Press, Strutt wanted to include a quotation from the Bible, but he was discouraged from doing so, as he later reported:

 Still, he had his wish and the quotation was printed in the five-volume collection of scientific papers.
 In a letter to a family member, he wrote about his rejection of materialism and spoke of Jesus Christ as a moral teacher:

 He held an interest in parapsychology and was an early member of the Society for Psychical Research (SPR).
 He was not convinced of spiritualism but remained open to the possibility of supernatural phenomena.
 Rayleigh was the president of the SPR in 1919.
 He gave a presidential address in the year of his death but did not come to any definite conclusions.

-Honours and awards

-The lunar crater Rayleigh as well as the Martian crater Rayleigh were named in his honour.
-The asteroid 22740 Rayleigh was named after him on 1 June 2007.
-A type of surface waves are known as Rayleigh waves.
-The rayl, a unit of specific acoustic impedance, is also named for him.
-Rayleigh was also awarded with (in chronological order):